neoforged/Documentation/docs/entities/index.md

 }
 ```

 It is also possible to modify damage done to entities that do not belong to you, i.e. those added by Minecraft or other mods, through events.
-Please see [Damage Events][damageevents] for more information.
+These events contain a lot of code specific to `LivingEntity`s; as such, their documentation resides in the [Damage Events section][damageevents] within the [Living Entities article][livingentity].

 ### Ticking Entities